dawud-b/FireSim/README.md

 ### Initialization

-This section will go over how to setup firesim.
+This section will go over how to setup Firesim.

 _If you are not added to the firesim Linux group, ask to be added._